I’ve been an upstart my whole life .

 - DIRECT enough that you don’t sound non-committal or “weak”, but not too blunt.

 - TASK-FOCUSED, but not so much that you don’t appear “friendly” or “warm”.

 — well, you know the drill…. — we should talk.

 Your male colleagues rarely face these same dilemmas.

 While the men could call each other out on their stuff, I couldn’t.
-As the head of HR, I was not included in decisions related to talent and workforce strategy.
+In some cases, as the head of HR, I was not included in decisions related to talent and workforce strategy.
 With one company, I was the only woman in management and was not allowed to ride in the same car to other sites alone with another man for fear of . . . well, who knows what.

-Upon reflection and over time, I decided I could be more helpful working with women like me, who had “the goods” but who hadn’t cracked the code of balancing their focus on the work with focus on people and relationships.
+Upon reflection and over time, I decided I could be more helpful working with women like me, who were competent but who hadn’t cracked the code of balancing their focus on the work with focus on people and relationships.

 Now, my Mission is to: